stemey/baucis/README.md

 baucis
 =====================

-Baucis automatically creates REST services from Mongoose schemata.
+Baucis is Express middleware for automatically creating REST services from Mongoose schemata.

 This is a bit of a work in progress, but should be mostly stable.
 The API is subject to change.